 The assignment for this unit is completed under Controlled Assessment conditions.
 The write up time allowed for the activities is 15 hours in total.
-Planning and Research should be undertaken in the 30 hour time period.
+Planning and Research should be undertaken in the 30 hour time period suggested for planning and research.

-The Controlled Assessment tasks are set be Edexcel and can be found on the Edexcel website.
+The Controlled Assessment tasks are set by Edexcel and can be found on the Edexcel website.
 The marking grids for the Controlled Assessment can be found in the specification for the qualification.